Peter-Jan/crazyflie_ws/README.md

 	source ~/.bashrc
 	```

+6) Connect crazyflie Ubuntu computer with Optitrack Windows computer.

+	We will connect two computer via ethernet cable and switch.
+The Optitrack computer is connected to switch which is then connected to 12 Optitrack cameras (11 for us because we only have 12 port switch).
+The switch is connected to another switch (because we only have 12 ports).
+We will connect Ubuntu machine and Windows machine with that switch.
+	To do so, we need to change address of the two computers.

+	On Ubuntu
+	Right click Connections icon on right top of the screen.
+	Edit Connections.
+	Add New Connection
+	Set IPv4 settings to
+	Address: 10.0.0.1 Gateway: 255.255.255.0 DNS Servers 10.0.0.10

+	On Windows
+	Go to Network Connections
+	Go to Properties
+	Go to Properties of Internet Protocol Version 4
+	Address: 10.0.0.2 Gateway: 255.255.255.0 DNS Servers 10.0.0.10

 ### Test the environment

 "Hello World!"
 Let's fly the drone using Xbox controller.
 This would be a good way to check if everything is working fine.